 Processing, Claiming Luggage, and Screening

 Upon exiting CBP's agriculture and baggage inspection, connecting passengers will go left (following the orange walls) and check their luggage for the next flight.
-All connecting passengers must go through U.S.'s Transportation Security Administration (TSA) security screening* at the South Satellite.
-The South Satellite's TSA Checkpoint is open from 6:00 a.m. through 6:00 p.m.
-PST.
-If the South Satellite's TSA Screening Checkpoint is closed passengers will have to exit to the pre-security side of the airport and re-screen through one of the main security checkpoints.
-TSA Pre✓® is not located in the South Satellite and is located only at main terminal checkpoints, see all security and checkpoints information.
+All connecting passengers must go through U.S.'s Transportation Security Administration (TSA) security screening.
+The passport control's TSA Checkpoint is open from 8 a.m. through 2 p.m.
+Pacific Time.

 Once cleared through TSA's screening*, passengers will take the train to connect to all gates and the rest of the terminal.
 The first stop off the train will take passengers to the A Concourse train station, from there passengers can go up the escalators or elevators for the A gates or take the other trains to go to B, D, and N gates.
 For help navigating around the terminal and information on dining and retail, please see our interactive map.